Commercial Real Estate

 There are four categories of industrial commercial properties:

 Heavy manufacturing: These highly tailored structures house the equipment that manufacturers need to run and develop goods and services.
-Light assembly: They are less personalized and can be used to assemble products or store them.
-Bulk warehouse: These buildings serve as distribution hubs and are typically large.

 Flex industrial: These are a mix of office and industrial space.